aalberti/articles/mental models/turtles.en.md

 #Turtles rule, all the way

-Mental models help you take decisions when they fit the reality you're facing.
+Mental models help you take good decisions when they fit the reality you're facing.
 Many models are too simple to match enough situations.

 Many models describe nested systems.